They’re preying on you, like a lion lures a lamb.

 Treat your family to a trip abroad, allowing everyone to broaden their horizons, and to recharge those batteries that have been going non-stop.

 Gift yourself to your community by volunteering!
 Science has proven that it is better to give than to receive.
 So, be selfish, and share your time and talent with those who need it.
 It will truly transform your life!

 I’ll tell you one thing:

-It will beat leaving Thanksgiving dinner early, so you can stand in line for Best Buy.
+It will beat leaving Thanksgiving dinner early, so you can stand in a stupid line for Best Buy.

-And if that’s a family tradition you want to break with, you know there’s only one way to do it:
+And if Black Friday shopping is a cherished family tradition you want to break with, you know there’s only one way to do it:

 Go cold turkey!